 Place a mesh strainer over a mixing bowl, then transfer the flesh to the strainer and discard the skins.
 Pick out any stray bits of eggplant skin and discard.
 You want to remove as much moisture from the eggplant here as possible, so let the eggplant rest for a few minutes and shake/stir the eggplant to release some more moisture.

 Stir in the parsley, salt and cumin.
-Season to taste with more salt (I usually add another ¼ teaspoon) and more lemon juice, if you’d like a more tart flavor.
+Season to taste with more salt (I usually add another ¼ teaspoon) and more lemon juice, if you’d like a more tart flavour.